Pitasi/univrs/articles/rust-server-components.md

 My own website is now developed in this manner, and the source code is available at: https://github.com/Pitasi/univrs.

 I'm not distributing it as a "library" or "framework".
 If there is significant interest, I can provide boilerplate repositories or components as a starting point.
-It's critical to me that any piece being used it easily interchangeable.
+It's critical to me that any piece being used it's easily interchangeable.

 Being able to develop any sort of logic I wanted was the best part about this approach.
-As a final point, here's how I automatically select the best image format to serve (e.g., AVIF, WEBP, JPG,...) depending on what's contained in its folder:
+As a final point, here's how I automatically select the best image format to serve (e.g., AVIF, WEBP, JPG,...) depending on what's contained in the image folder itself:

 ```rust
 // path is something like "dir/picture.jpg"